-For many parents like us, we tend to be more than a little worried about the smallest things.
+Many parents tend to worry, even about the smallest things.
 Even a slight fever can prompt a doctor’s visit within hours.
-But when your baby’s breathing seems off, your concern may be warranted.
-Let’s find out about stridor, its causes, and what you can do about it.
+But when your baby’s breathing seems off, your concern is warranted.
+It might be stridor.
+Let’s find out about stridor sound, its causes, and how you can address it.
+Is stridor life-threatening?
+Or alarming?
+Your child might need special medical attention for it.

-Also called extrathoracic airway obstruction and musical breathing, this is breathing that is unusually noisy.
-It’s a high-pitched, wheezing noise.
-It may also vibrate like a low whistle that’s loud enough to hear without the aid of a stethoscope.
+Also called extrathoracic airway obstruction and musical breathing, it is breathing that is unusually noisy.
+It is a high-pitched, wheezing noise.
+It may also vibrate like a low whistle that is loud enough to hear without the aid of a stethoscope.
 It is usually a sign of a narrowing of the child’s airway.
-Check here for audio examples.
+Check for audio examples of a stridor sound.

 - Inspiratory – This is when you only hear the noise as your child inhales.
-Inspiratory means there’s a problem with the area or tissue above the vocal cords.
+Inspiratory means there is a problem with the area or soft tissue above the vocal cords.

-- Expiratory – Opposite to the previous type, you only hear sounds when your baby exhales.
-Expiratory indicates that something’s blocking the windpipe.
+- Expiratory – Unlike the previous type, you only hear stridor when your baby exhales.
+Expiratory indicates that something is blocking the windpipe.

 - Biphasic – This is a combination of the previous two.
 With biphasic stridor, you can hear the noise when your child both inhales and exhales.
-Biphasic means that the cartilage near the vocal cord has narrowed.
+Biphasic means that there is a narrowing of the cartilage near the vocal cord.

-There are several causes of this kind of breathing.
+There are several causes of stridor.
 Here are the most common causes.

-- Laryngomalacia – This is a congenital condition that’s the most common culprit of stridor breathing in infants and young children.
-Here, the tissues of the larynx or voice box soften, and the soft tissues start blocking the child’s airway. (check Healthline page for more details).
+- Laryngomalacia – This is a congenital condition that is the most common culprit of stridor breathing in infants and young children.
+Here, the tissues of the larynx or voice box soften, and the soft tissues start blocking the child’s airway. (check the Healthline page for more details).

-- Foreign object – Babies can be curious.
+- Foreign body – Babies can be curious.
 Because of this, a small object may become lodged in your child’s throat, airway, or nose.
-In this case, the stridor sound is often temporary.
-It typically goes away once you remove the object.
+If this is the case, the stridor sound is often temporary.
+Stridor typically goes away once you remove the object.
 To avoid this, don’t let your child put things in their mouth.

 - Inflammation – Musical breathing can also occur from inflammation of the airway, throat, or lymph nodes.
 It may be due to an infection, an allergic reaction, croup, bronchitis, epiglottitis, and even tonsillitis.
 Croup is the leading cause of acute stridor.

 - Trauma – Trauma to the airway or vocal cords can also lead to noisy breathing.
-It can be from a throat surgery or an accident leading to a fracture in the neck.
+Stridor can be from a throat surgery or an accident leading to a fracture in the neck.

 - Harmful substances – Inhaling smoke and swallowing chemicals that can damage the throat and airway are some other causes.

-How dangerous these breath sounds are will depend on their cause.
+How dangerous these breathing sounds will depend on their cause.
 Generally, you should see a health professional if you hear your child experiencing this.
 If you can observe the mentioned symptoms in your infants, they should be checked by medical experts.
-This turbulent noise indicates that there’s a blockage in the child’s upper airway.
+This turbulent noise indicates that there is a blockage in the child’s upper airway, and stridor occurs.

-Some cases are considered medical emergencies and need immediate care.
-For instance, if there’s something lodged in your child’s throat and causing them to choke, immediate care and attention must be given to the child.
+Some cases of stridor are considered medical emergencies and need immediate care.
+For instance, if there is something lodged in your child’s throat and causing them to choke, immediate care and attention must be given to the child.
 Allergies leading to anaphylaxis also require urgent care.
-Other instances of inflammation may also be life-threatening as they impair breathing.
+Other instances of inflammation may also be life-threatening as they can lead to respiratory failure.

-Important signs to look out for include bluish lips or skin, difficult or strained breathing, lethargy, and weight loss.
+Important signs to look out for include nasal flaring, bluish lips or skin, difficult or strained breathing, lethargy, and weight loss.
+A physical exam by a healthcare professional is essential to ensure stridor is diagnosed correctly.

 Laryngomalacia is a different case, however.
 It’s common and rarely life-threatening.
 It often becomes noticeable in infants around 4 to 7 months of age.
-For most kids, they outgrow this by the age of 2, and rarely will it require medical attention.
+Most kids outgrow this by the age of 2, and it rarely requires medical attention.
+However, if left untreated, some cases may need intervention in an operating room.

 For stridorous breathing, your child may need medical treatment.
-Your physician or pediatrician may perform one of the following:
+Your physician or pediatrician may perform one of the following to get the stridor treated:

 - They may refer you to a throat or nose specialist.